 a by-product from chemical pulping processes that consists of lignin residue combined with water and the chemicals used for extracting lignin.

 a formal contract to repay borrowed money with interest at fixed intervals.

 includes lignite and sub-bituminous coal where lignite is defined as non-agglomerating coal with a gross calorific value less than 4 165 kilocalories per kilogramme (kcal/kg) and sub-bituminous coal is defined as non-agglomerating coal with a gross calorific value between 4 165 kcal/kg and 5 700 kcal/kg.

 Committee on Budget and Expenditure (of the IEA); also indicated as CBE

 a group of technologies used to reduce CO2 emissions from large CO2 sources (such as fossil fuel or biomass power generation) and industrial processes (such as cement, iron and steel and fertilizer manufacturing).
-Following capture, CO2 is transported and stored in specifically selected and characterised geological formations over 1 000 m below the ground.
-Aspects of the CCS chain have been used in industry for many decades; however, the complete process has been demonstrated at a commercial scale at only five locations around the world.
+Following capture, CO2 is transported and stored in specifically selected and characterised geological formations over 1 000 metres below the ground.
+Aspects of the CCS chain have been used in industry for many decades; however, the complete process has been demonstrated at commercial scale at only a few locations in the world.

 the full quantity of greenhouse gases that can be attributed to an individual, a plant, a company, a product or a whole economy.